total-typescript/total-typescript-book/book-content/chapters/07-mutability.md

 ];
 ```

-This time, your challenge is to solve the error by making alternative updates to `buttonsToChange`.
+This time, your challenge is to solve the error by finding a different solution.
+Specifically, you should modify the `buttonsToChange` array so that TypeScript infers the literal type of the `type` property.

-Try to find two ways to make modifications: one that makes the `type` property immutable, and one that infers a literal value and allows for changing the `type` to any that has been specified in the `ButtonAttributes` type.

 You should not alter the `ButtonAttributes` type definition or the `modifyButtons` function.

-#### Solution 1: Inferring a Tuple
+#### Solution 1: Returning A Tuple From A Function

 As mentioned, there are two different solutions to this challenge.